Biden says he went to his house in Rehoboth Beach, Del., because he can't go 'home home'

 It has been at least a few months since he last spent a night there.

-“So I have no place to go when I come to Delaware, except here, right now,” he said, speaking of his other home in Rehoboth Beach.
+“So I have no place to go when I come to Delaware, except here, right now,” he said, speaking of his other home, in Rehoboth Beach.
 “I'm only here for one day.”

 Biden arrived on the Delaware coast on Saturday night after he spent the early part of the day in Florida surveying damage from Hurricane Idalia.
 He had been scheduled to spend Labor Day weekend here, but changed his plans after the storm.